Dental Programs

 The Master’s degree program is consecutive.
 This means that it builds on a previous degree program in terms of time and content.
 This is particularly relevant if the desired career goal can only be achieved through further education.

 It should be noted that a consecutive Master’s degree course is not a second degree course if it is taken up for the first time as a postgraduate course.
-For DTMD students, however, it is a postgraduate course, as they have already completed university training in medicine, dentistry, or medical technology due to their professional activities.
+For the students, however, it is a postgraduate course, as they have already completed university training in medicine, dentistry, or medical technology due to their professional activities.

 Your degree

-The Master of Science (M. Sc.) from the universitarian partner is a professionally qualifying degree.
+The Master of Science (M.Sc.) from the university partners is a professionally qualifying degree.
 This degree documents a special professional competence in the qualification shown in the Master’s title.
 In addition, the Master’s degree provides access to further doctoral programs at numerous Colleges and universities worldwide.

 Credit Points